|

 Bubbling yeast in a bowl.

-In a bowl of your stand mixer whisk together flour, salt and ground black pepper.
+• In the bowl of your stand mixer, whisk together the flour, salt, and ground black pepper.

 Stirring flour, eggs, yeast mixture into a dough.